pymupdf/PyMuPDF-Optional-Material/docs/shape.rst

    .. method:: drawOval(tetra)

-      Draw an "ellipse" inside the given tetrapod (quadrilateral).
+      Draw an "ellipse" inside the given tetragon (quadrilateral).
 If it is a square, a regular circle is drawn, a general rectangle will result in an ellipse.
 If a quadrilateral is used instead, a plethora of shapes can be the result.

-      The drawing starts and ends at the middle point of the left rectangle side in a counter-clockwise movement.
+      The drawing starts and ends at the middle point of the line connecting bottom-left and top-left corners in an anti-clockwise movement.

-      :arg tetra: a rectangle or a quad.
+      :arg rect_like,quad_like tetra: :data:`rect_like` or :data:`quad_like`.
-      :type tetra: rect-like or quad-like.

-          .. versionchanged:: 1.14.5
+          .. versionchanged:: 1.14.5  tetragons are now also supported.

       :rtype: :ref:`Point`
-      :returns: the middle point of the left rectangle / quad side.
-Look at just a few examples here:
+      :returns: the middle point of line from ``rect.bl`` to ``rect.tl``, or from ``quad.ll`` to ``quad.ul``, respectively.
+Look at just a few examples here, or at the ``quad-show?.py`` scripts in the PyMuPDF-Utilities repository.

       .. image:: images/img-drawquad.jpg
          :scale: 50

    .. method:: drawCircle(center, radius)

       Draw a circle given its center and radius.
-The drawing starts and ends at point ``center - (radius, 0)`` in a counter-clockwise movement.
+The drawing starts and ends at point ``center - (radius, 0)`` in an anti-clockwise movement.
 This corresponds to the middle point of the enclosing rectangle's left side.

       The method is a shortcut for ``drawSector(center, start, 360, fullSector=False)``.
 To draw a circle in a clockwise movement, change the sign of the degree.

       :arg center: the center of the circle.
-      :type center: point-like
+      :type center: point_like

       :arg float radius: the radius of the circle.
 Must be positive.